Privacy guidePrivate Email Alias

 A private email alias is a forwarding address minted on your behalf — for example m4-quiet-lake@emailalias.io — that you give to a website instead of your real address.
 Mail sent to the alias is forwarded to your real inbox, but the website only ever sees the alias.
 Your real address never crosses the wire.

 The word private matters because it implies more than just “a different address.”
-Done well, a private email alias also guarantees:
+Done well, a private email alias guarantees four things.

-• You can disable any alias the moment it starts attracting spam — without losing access to anything else.
+Disable any alias the moment it starts attracting spam — without losing access to any other alias or relationship.

 Four pillars